grafana/explore-logs/docs/sources/patterns/_index.md

 ## Pattern extraction

-Loki uses Drain, an online log template miner, to extract patterns from a stream of log lines.
+Loki uses Drain (an online log template miner) to extract patterns from a stream of log lines.

 For example, if your services log lines like this: